 And that's only in South Florida.

-The biggest problem, Florida, if we were on the verge of real economic problems because of the property tax structure in this state.
+The biggest problem, Florida, if you're on the verge of real economic problems because of the property tax structure in this state, our property taxes are very high, but the snowbirds, the people who live here half the year or less, their property taxes skyrocket.

 And they're refusing to come because they can't afford it anymore.

-It you travel around this state and you'll find restaurants shuttered this time of year in the season.
+You travel around this state and you'll find restaurants shuttered this time of year in the season.

-I had a friend in this morning who says, I was done at Fort Lauderdale.
+I had a friend in this morning.

 I could not believe hotels were shut.